DexterHuang/Arclight-City/contribution/en/tutorial/investigation.md

 ## Can I review clues before submitting my verdict?

 Yes!
 In your active investigation view, you can tap on any collected clue to see its full details again, including the clue content and evidence image.
-This helps you review all the evidence before making your final decision.
+This helps you review all the evidence before making your final decision